20 Types of Figures of Speech, With Definitions and Examples

 In writing, when figures of speech are used effectively, these devices enhance the writer’s ability for description and expression so that readers have a better understanding of what is being conveyed.
 Here are some ways that writers benefit from incorporating it into their work:

 • Figure of Speech as Memorable Experience for Reader: By using it effectively to enhance description and meaning, writers make their works more memorable for readers as an experience.
-Writers can often share a difficult truth or convey a particular concept through figurative language so that the reader has a greater understanding of the material and one that lasts in memory.
+Writers can often share a problematic truth or convey a particular concept through figurative language so that the reader has a greater understanding of the material and one that lasts in memory.

 • The Great Gatsby (F. Scott Fitzgerald)